Price Discrimination in International Airline Markets: Estimation and Identification

-For a given initial capacity $\omega_{1}$ and each period prior to the departure, we use the following moments conditions: (i) the fares for economy and first-class tickets, for various levels of BTI, which is shown in Figure \ref{fig:jon2}; and (ii) the distribution of the maximum and minimum differences in first-class and economy fares over time, i.e., $ \max_{t=1,\ldots,T} \{ p^{f}_{t} - p^{e}_{t}\}$ and $ \min_{t=1,\ldots,T}\{p^{f}_{t} - p^{e}_{t}\}$, respectively; (iii) the proportion of business traveler in each period and the economy/first-class fares, as shown in Figure \ref{fig:jon1}; (iv) the joint distribution of flight-BTI and proportion of total arrivals for different periods; (v) the quantiles of passenger load factor which is shown in Figure \ref{fig:initialcapacity}(b); (vi) number of tickets, for each class, sold at various levels of BTI, which is similar to Figure \ref{fig:jon1} with the number of seats on the z-axis; and (vii) overall proportion of business travelers, see Figure \ref{fig:mktbus}.
+In this section, we describe the moments we use to estimate the model and how they help inform the parameter estimates.
+Our model is nonlinear, we use several moments, and they help inform more than one parameter, but below, we discuss the primary relationships between the moments and the parameters.

-Next, we explain why we chose these moments and determine conditions under which a unique set of model parameters rationalizes the data.
-In particular, we explain how the moments (i) and (ii) identify the willingness-to-pay parameters (i.e., $\mu^{l}$, $\sigma^{l}$, $\delta^{b}$, $\sigma^{b}$, $\mu^{\xi}$) and how the remaining moments from (iii)-(vii) identify the arrival process and passenger mix parameters (i.e., $\lambda, \Delta^{\lambda}, \Delta^{\theta}$).
-For notational ease, we suppress the dependence on $\omega_1$.
+We estimate the parameters for twenty initial capacities, $\omega_{1}$, and the results we display in the next section weigh the parameters by the likelihood of each capacity in our sample.
+For a given initial capacity $\omega_1$, we use the following moments: \begin{enumerate}[(i)] \item the distribution of economy- and first-class fares for each period; \item the distribution of the change in fares for each period; \item the distribution of the maximum and minimum differences in first-class and economy fares, i.e., $ \max_{t=1,\ldots,T} \{ p^{f}_{t} - p^{e}_{t}\}$ and $ \min_{t=1,\ldots,T}\{p^{f}_{t} - p^{e}_{t}\}$, respectively; \item the distribution of the nonstop passengers sold each period as a fraction of total nonstop passengers; \item the distribution of load factors across flights, as shown in Figure \ref{fig:initialcapacity}(b); \item the distribution of connecting passengers sold each period as a fraction of total connecting passengers; \item the proportion of business travelers in each period, as shown in Figure \ref{fig:mktbus}. \end{enumerate}